hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/PoC/README.md

   - PCAP files are stored in `shared-volume/shared-pcaps/`
 - 🌐 **Networking:**
   - Gateways have fixed MAC addresses on internal interfaces for routing.
-  - PLCs always communicate through their designated gateway (slight adjustments to original SWaT .pcap).
+  - PLCs always communicate through their designated gateway (slight adjustments to destination MAC addresses in original SWaT .pcap).

 ## Setup
 1. Place PCAP file in 📂 `shared-volume/shared-pcaps/` (`dump.pcap` is already loaded).